-At runtime, the Administration Console allows you to associate as many policy files as you want with a Web Service and its operations, even if the policy assertions in the files contradict each other or contradict the assertions in policy files associated with the JWS annotations.
+At runtime, the Administration Console allows you to associate as many policy files as you want with a Web service and its operations, even if the policy assertions in the files contradict each other or contradict the assertions in policy files associated with the JWS annotations.
 It is up to you to ensure that multiple associated policy files work together.
-If any contradictions do exist, WebLogic Server returns a runtime error when a client application invokes the Web Service operation.
+If any contradictions do exist, WebLogic Server returns a runtime error when a client application invokes the Web service operation.

-To use the Console to associate one or more WS-Policy files to a Web Service, the WS-Policy XML files must be located in either the META-INF/policies or WEB-INF/policies directory of the EJB JAR file (for EJB implemented Web Services) or WAR file (for Java class implemented Web Services), respectively.
+To use the Console to associate one or more WS-Policy files to a Web service, the WS-Policy XML files must be located in either the META-INF/policies or WEB-INF/policies directory of the EJB JAR file (for EJB implemented Web services) or WAR file (for Java class implemented Web services), respectively.

-See "Associate a WS-Policy file with a Web Service" in the Administration Console Online Help for detailed instructions on using the Administration Console to associate a policy file at runtime.
+See "Associate a WS-Policy file with a Web Service" in the Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help for detailed instructions on using the Administration Console to associate a policy file at runtime.

-Using Security Assertion Markup Language (SAML) Tokens For Identity
+2.11 Using Security Assertion Markup Language (SAML) Tokens For Identity

-The SAML Token Profile 1.1 is part of the core set of WS-Security standards, and specifies how SAML assertions can be used for Web Services security.
-WebLogic Server 10.3 supports SAML Token Profile 1.1, including support for SAML 2.0 and SAML 1.1 assertions.
+The SAML Token Profile 1.1

+(http://docs.oasis-open.org/wss/v1.1/wss-v1.1-spec-os-SAMLTokenP rofile.pdf) is part of the core set of WS-Security standards, and specifies how SAML assertions can be used for Web services security.
+WebLogic Server supports SAML Token Profile 1.1, including support for SAML 2.0 and SAML 1.1 assertions.
 SAML Token Profile 1.1 is backwards compatible with SAML Token Profile 1.0.